quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part92_13.2.4_Explorat.md

 :p How do you include a horizontal line representing the ground state energy?

 ??x
 To include a horizontal line indicating the energy of the ground state, we need to determine this energy value and then plot it on the y-axis.
-This can be done after solving for the ground state wave function and its corresponding energy \( E \).
+This can be done after solving for the ground state wave function and its corresponding energy $E$.

 Here’s an example in pseudocode: